anirbanDhoni7/TrackLocation/README.md

 1. Android Studio
 2. Java-11 or JDK-11
 3. Node JS Version 12 and above (Version 12 or 14 will be preferred)
-4. Minimum Compile SDK should be 33 (Android-13)
-5. ADB Driver (For Debugging in real device)
+4. ADB Driver (For Debugging in real device)
-6. React Native Setup
+5. React Native Setup
 For Environment Setup of React Native, please go through https://reactnative.dev/docs/environment-setup?guide=native this link

 # PROJECT SETUP